tomfieber/tomfieber.github.io/docs/resources/PortSwigger/JWT/jwt-lab-1.md

 ## Solution

+!!! note "Oops"
+	I didn't actually need to do a "none" attack for this lab.
+I could have just modified the claim and it would have worked.
+My bad.

 Note that when we log in, the application response sets a session cookie containing a JWT.

 ```text title="Initial login"